 - Non-licensed work (NLW).

-- Training Requirements: Employees and contractors must receive training to recognise and safely handle asbestos risks.
+- Training Requirements: Employees and contractors must receive adequate training to recognise and safely handle asbestos risks.

 - Record-Keeping: All findings from asbestos surveys, along with the asbestos management plan, must be documented and readily accessible.